Pet Litter, Cleanup, and Odor-Control Products: U.S. Market Trends, 3rd Edition

 Like general-use household cleaning products associated with personal health and hygiene, pet cleanup products have boomed during the pandemic era, posting double-digit growth in 2020 and 2021.
 Pet owners spending more time at home have been more focused than ever on keeping their indoor spaces sanitary and odor-free, with over half of pet owners considering pets to be a top cleanliness concern.
 Cat owners have been seeking out high-quality litters that don’t track and minimize odor, along with litter accessories that make disposal and odor-reduction easier.
 Dog owners have been snatching up waste bags for more frequent walks and urine pads for indoor use.
 And virtually all pet owners can benefit from stain and odor-control products for the inevitable accidents, smells, and stains that come with keeping pets in close quarters.

-Innovation Core to Growth
+VIDEO Innovation Core to Growth

 Riding the wave of the heightened interest, marketers continue to upgrade products with innovative formulations and features – from dust-free, lightweight, and natural litters, to biodegradable waste bags and heavy duty training pads, to cleaning products that won’t harm the environment, pets, or people.
 Factoring in favorable tailwinds including the pandemic-intensified focus on health and wellness, the ongoing trend of more home time, growth of the elderly pet and human populations, and the increase in the number of rescue animals, Packaged Facts expects sales to top $7.5 billion by 2026.